Oppo A57 price in Pakistan & features - Sep 2023

-The Samsung Galaxy A52 has a Super AMOLED display.
+The Realme C21 has a 6.5-inch PLS LCD display.
 The smartphone has...

-The Oppo A57 is a mid-range smartphone that is now available for sale in Pakistan at an affordable price range.
+The Oppo A57 is a mid-range smartphone that is now available for sale in Pakistan and has great features.

-The Oppo A57 has a dual-camera setup on the rear of the phone with an LED flash.
+The Oppo A57 has a dual-camera setup on the rear of the phone.
 The primary camera of the phone is 13 megapixels, and the selfie camera of the phone is 8 megapixels.

-The phone is powered by a large battery of 5000 mAh, which offers a long battery backup on a single charge.
+The phone is powered by a 5000 mAh, non-removable battery with 18 W of fast charging support.

 Oppo A57 price in Pakistan is Rs.
 49,999.